 'I can honestly say that the University of Birmingham, along with the School of Sport and Exercise Science, shaped my future and made me the person I am today.'

-Non Stanford, School of Sport and Exercise Sciences alumna and elite triathlete tells us a bit about herself.
+Non Stanford, School of Sport, Exercise and Rehabilitation Sciences alumna and elite triathlete tells us a bit about herself.

 So I guess I’m Non Stanford.

 Yes,’Non’.
 No it’s not short for anything.
 Yes I’m 100% positive but thank you for inquiring.

 I was born and bred in the sunny metropolis that is South Wales.
 Hence the name.
 Growing up it was always mum, dad, my older brother Rhodri and me.
 Oh and the rest of the family, honorary aunties and all.
 It was a fairly normal childhood.
 I went to school until I was 18, dabbled in cello and ballet, trained 7 days a week from the age of 12...